 Local Economic Development (LED) agencies is one measure available to district municipalities to support SMEs and to encourage investment.
 Enterprise Ilembe, situated between Durban and Richard’s Bay in KwaZulu-Natal, is one such organisation.
 Call it at 032 946 1256 or read about it at www.enterpriseilembe.co.za or www.ilembe.gov.za.

 The National Empowerment Fund (NEF) seeks “to support black enterprise development in South Africa’s industrial value chain, as well as act as a catalyst for accelerating job creation in line with government’s New Growth Path”.
 Call the NEF at 0861 843 633 or visit www.nefcorp.co.za.

 Provincial government departments also run programmes.
 The Department of Economic Development, Environmental Affairs and Tourism (DEDEA) in the Eastern Cape runs IMVABA, the provincial co-operative development fund.
 Find IMVABA at www.imvaba.co.za.
 The North West Agrifund (NWAF) was implemented in 2018 by the Provincial Department of Agriculture in partnership with Office of the Premier and the North West Development Corporation as an implementing agency.
 The Western Cape implemented the four-year DFDC Commercialization Programme in 2016 which sees emerging Western Cape fruit farmers receiving R120 million in support funding.
 Also take a look at www.ledet.gov.za (Limpopo Department of Economic Development) and www.kznedtea.gov.za (KwaZulu-Natal Department of Economic Development, Tourism and Environmental Affairs) and the other provincial departments tasked with economic development for an idea of what is on offer.
 What happens in your province?

 Provincial development agencies – e.g. the Limpopo Economic Development Agency, North West Development Corporation, Gauteng Growth and Development Agency (GGDA) etc – give financial assistance to co-operatives and small businesses.
-Find details of provincial bodies in the “Providers of financial services” chapter.
+Find details of provincial bodies on the “Providers of financial services” page.